 One of, if not THE most important thing you can do to prepare for catastrophe is to pack a Bug Out Bag.
 Also known as a 72-hour bag, your Bug Out Bag needs to contain everything you need to survive 3 days.
 Most of us imagine using the BOB in situations such as after an EMP blast, major earthquake, hurricane, or terrorist attack when you’ve got to get out of dodge fast.

-Here at Primal Survivor, we’ve talked a lot about Bug Out Bags and what you should pack in your BOB.
+Here at Primal Survivor, we’ve talked a lot about Bug Out Bags and have a great 3-Day Bug Out Bag Checklist.
 But one topic is constantly being overlooked in the discussion about Bug Out Bags:

 What if your Bug Out Bag gets stolen?